- We strive to provide complete care for our patients. Learn more about all the services we provide.

 MASTECTOMY - SIMPLE/LUMPECTOMY $425; RADICAL $750

-MEDIAL PATELLAR LUXATION STABILIZATION $950 (Grades 1-3)---There are usually several anatomic abnormalities that cause this complex condition.
+MEDIAL PATELLAR LUXATION STABILIZATION $950-$1100--- Depending on what procedures are required--- (Grades 1-3) ---There are usually multiple anatomic abnormalities that cause this complex condition.
 There are several different procedures that are necessary to correct these.
 We are able to do most of these.
 However, some dogs, especially larger breeds, have an inward curvature of the end of the femur (thigh bone) which must be corrected by cutting the bone (a corrective osteotomy), re-positioned, and stabilized with a bone plate.
 We do not have the equipment to do this.
 For this reason, radiographs are required to assess each case to determine if we can do surgery.

 NASAL SKIN FOLD EXCISION $525